 Against this backdrop, Football for Fathers is a unique, grassroots success story.
 Established in spring 2017, Football for Fathers is a community-based club for football-loving dads.
 Based in Hitchin, Hertfordshire, the club provides fun, competitive weekly football sessions for men of all abilities, aged 30 and above.

-Originally started by 7 friends (and fathers) who missed a regular, social game of football, the group has evolved from a ‘jumpers-for-goalposts’ kick-around in the park, to 3 (and soon to be 4) sessions per week and a membership of almost 140.
+Originally started by 7 friends (and fathers) who missed a regular, social game of football, the group has evolved from a ‘jumpers-for-goalposts’ kick-around in the park, to 3 (and soon to be 4) sessions per week and a group of almost 140 players.

-Football for Fathers (FFF) first ever survey of its membership received 112 responses (representing 80% of the current membership).
+Football for Fathers (FFF) first ever survey received 112 responses (representing 80% of our players).
 Headline findings include:

 Adam Nethersole, one of the club’s Founding Fathers said:“Football for Fathers has become something of an institution in Hitchin, and we believe it’s a unique footballing concept in the UK.
 Community football is a fantastic way to bring men - often living busy, stressful lives – together, in a welcoming, supportive club-culture.
 Our survey results validate what we have created – a club we are all very proud of.”